-To get an idea, , creators of the skills learning platform , asked six of its expert authors and developers what they think graduates and young developers can do to give themselves a headstart.
+To get an idea, Packt, creators of the skills learning platform Mapt, asked six of its expert authors and developers what they think graduates and young developers can do to give themselves a head start.
 Here’s what they had to say:

 01. Specialise, don’t diversify

-Harold Dost, principal consultant at Raastech suggests that young developers take some time to look at tools such as Lynda or Linux Academy.
+Harold Dost, principal consultant at Raastech, suggests that young developers take some time to look at tools such as Lynda (now called LinkedIn Learning) or Linux Academy.
 He stresses that tools such as these can be used to develop a strong foundation of knowledge on a key topics and can help you on your journey in becoming an expert.

-“Hone a core skill (maybe two or three), and then diversify on the rest,” Dost says.
-“This will allow you to specialise and give you the in-depth knowledge which will be necessary as you go further in your career.”
+“Hone a core skill (maybe two or three), and then diversify on the rest,” says Dost.
+“This will allow you to specialise and give you the in-depth knowledge, which will be necessary as you go further in your career.”

 But he also says that although you should specialise in a few areas, be careful not to neglect other opportunities.
 “At the same time as specialising,” Dost says, “be sure to keep learning about new technologies to allow you to grow and improve the work you produce.”

-02. Read and write (and write more than just code)
+02. Read and write (more than just code)

 Oracle ace director and principal at Capgemini UK, Luis Augusto Weir, says: “My advice for young developers would be to be passionate about learning and, of course, about coding.”

 He also thinks that even though his industry is all about new technologies, good old fashioned reading will always be the most important part of education.